-Due to its long coastline and proximity to Africa, Spain is also a popular destination for illegal immigrants and human traffickingin the context of “human trafficking,” it is the illegal recruitment and trade of people to be exploited against their will..
+Due to its long coastline and proximity to Africa, Spain is also a popular destination for illegal immigrants and human trafficking.
 Domestic violence against women is another social problem the government is struggling to reverse.

 The government has heavily invested in renewable energy.
-In 2000 less than 5 percent of Spain’s energy came from wind or solar sources; in 2010 almost 20 percent of its energy came from these sources.4 Growth has slowed since 2008 due to the economic and debt crises.
+In 2000, less than five percent of Spain’s energy came from wind or solar sources; in 2010, almost 20 percent of its energy came from these sources.4 Growth has slowed since 2008 due to the economic and debt crises.